 From time to time, we are required to obtain letters of credit in the ordinary course of business.
-As of November 30, 2023 and August 31, 2023, we had \$0.5 million and \$0.6 million of standby letters of credit outstanding, respectively.
-No liabilities related to these arrangements are reflected in the Consolidated Balance Sheets.
+As of February 29, 2024 and August 31, 2023, we had \$0.5 million and \$0.6 million of standby letters of credit outstanding, respectively.
+No liabilities related to these arrangements are reflected in the Consolidated Balance Sheets

-Our 2022 Revolving Facility allows for the availability of up to \$100.0 million in the form of letters of credit, which was unused as of both November 30, 2023 and August 31, 2023.
+Our 2022 Revolving Facility allows for the availability of up to \$100.0 million in the form of letters of credit.
+We have not obtained any letters of credit under the 2022 Revolving Facility since its inception.
 Refer to Note 10, Debt, for information regarding the 2022 Revolving Facility.